aaronspring/cdo_lazy_vim/README.md

 * v1.0: completly new approach: uses all 'cdo --operators' listings installed on your machine, requires cdo-1.7.1 or later, also completes variables gathered by 'cdo vardes files', requires '*.sh' files, variable_completion and cdo_completion can be enabled or disabled in .vimrc
 * v1.1 syntax included: is applied after the current '?sh' syntax, so cdoKeywords are included
 * v1.2 filename *sh requirement taken out
+* v1.3 [3.6.2018] changed cdo --operator to cdo --operators; --operator only lists a few, --operators all; now compatible with cdo-1.9.2

 Working on
 ----------